samruddhi3012/Insurance-Price-Forecasting/README.md

 # Insurance-Price-Forecast

-## 💡 Objectives
+## 🕵️ Objectives
-The objective of this project is to analyse the healthcare dataset and various metrics involving in it to draw meaningful insights.
+The objective of this project is to analyse the insurance dataset and build a forecasting model for insurance pricing.

-## 💡 Tools Used
+## 💻 Tools Used

 * Tools : Microsoft Excel
-* Keywords: Healthcare Analytics, Data Analysis, Data Visualization, Pivot Table, PivotChart, VLOOKUP, Aggregate Functions, Trend Analysis
+* Keywords: Machine Learning, Linear Regression, XGBoost, Statistical Analysis, Data Visualization, Exploratory data analysis, Trend Analysis
 * Libraries:

-## 💡 Description
+## 📋 Description